BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 **Note:**
 * `BRANCH_LIVE_KEY` - Your Branch.io live API key.
 * `URI_SCHEME` - It could be your app name or the URI set in your Branch dashboard.
 * `ENCODED_ID` - You only need to know  which you can obtain from the Branch dashboard once you enable App Linking support for your application.
+Please see [this](https://github.com/BranchMetrics/Android-Deferred-Deep-Linking-SDK/blob/master/README.md#leverage-android-app-links-for-deep-linking) section of the Android readme.

 Thru NPM
 ```sh